Obligations of Liable Employers

 - Minimizes UI rates

 - Addresses two of the largest causes of UI overpayments – incorrect initial eligibility decisions and working while receiving UI benefits

 Learn more about SIDES and SIDES E-Response on our

 SIDES is a web service application which allows a system to system interface for responding to employer requests.
 This is generally intended for large or multiple state employers and does require some programming.

 Employers wanting to do the programing to access SIDES should contact Chris Peretto at email@example.com or (202) 744-9182.

 SIDES E-Response is a web-based application for all employers.
 This application does require human interaction to respond to employer requests.
-To participate in SIDES E-Response: Login and select the option for
+If you are not already enrolled and

 Note: Your business must keep an up-to-date email address on file with KDOL at all times.